 - Emphasize discipline, behavior, sportsmanship and healthy attitudes.

-- Provides nutritional component.
+- Provides nutritional components.

 - Provide co-ed programmes in the summer camps and spring league.